NMaxario/NMaxario/README.md

 - 👋 Hi, I’m @NMaxario
 - 👀 I’m interested in javascript programming language
-- 🌱 I’m currently learning more advanced parts of javadcript
+- 🌱 I’m currently learning more advanced parts of javascript
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...